-- denosumab, which is taken by injection, may prove even
+- denosumab (Xgeva or Prolia), which is taken by

-more promising than bisphosphonates at reducing bone loss
+injection and may prove even more promising than bisphosphonates at

-- teriparatide, which is also taken by injection and
+- teriparatide (Forteo), which is also taken by injection

-- calcitonin, which is taken as a nasal spray and reduces
+- calcitonin salmon, which is taken as a nasal spray and

 The chief complications of osteoporosis are fractures and

-such as fall prevention measures can help avoid fractures, however.
-Pain
+such as fall prevention measures, can help you avoid fractures.
+Pain management

-management and an appropriate plan for rehabilitation can ease their impact.
+and an appropriate plan for rehabilitation can ease the impact of fractures.

 There are many risk factors for osteoporosis that you cannot

 control.
-These include gender, being older, and having a family history of
+These include sex, being older, and having a family history of

 osteoporosis.
 There are some factors, however, that do fall within your

-(UMMC), some of the best ways to prevent osteoporosis include
+Some of the best ways to prevent osteoporosis include:

 - getting plenty of calcium and vitamin D

-- engaging in weight-bearing exercises such as walking or
+- engaging in weight-bearing exercises, such as walking

 - stopping cigarette use